Creighton vs. NC State Predictions & Picks - NCAA Tournament First Round

 Creighton Performance Insights

-- The Bluejays are outscoring opponents by 8.1 points per game with a +269 scoring differential overall.
-They put up 76.6 points per game (59th in college basketball) and give up 68.5 per outing (127th in college basketball).
+- The Bluejays average 76.6 points per game (59th in college basketball) while allowing 68.5 per contest (128th in college basketball).
+They have a +269 scoring differential overall and outscore opponents by 8.1 points per game.

-- The 34.8 rebounds per game Creighton averages rank 35th in the country, and are 3.9 more than the 30.9 its opponents pull down per contest.
+- Creighton averages 34.8 rebounds per game (35th in college basketball) while allowing 30.9 per outing to its opponents.
+It outrebounds opponents by 3.9 boards per game.

-- Creighton knocks down 8.9 three-pointers per game (41st in college basketball) while shooting 36% from beyond the arc (83rd in college basketball).
+- Creighton connects on 8.9 three-pointers per game (40th in college basketball) while shooting 36% from beyond the arc (82nd in college basketball).
 It is making 2.5 more threes per contest than its opponents, who drain 6.4 per game while shooting 34.1%.

-- The Bluejays rank 37th in college basketball with 99.7 points scored per 100 possessions, and 112th in college basketball defensively with 89.1 points conceded per 100 possessions.

-- Creighton has lost the turnover battle by 1.5 turnovers per game, committing 11 (94th in college basketball action) while forcing 9.5 (346th in college basketball).
+- Creighton loses the turnover battle by 1.5 per game, committing 11 (94th in college basketball) while its opponents average 9.5.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.